buddycloud/buddycloud.com/README.md

 ### Publishing your changes

-Files are updated to the gh_pages branch in this repo `rake publish`
+Files are updated to the `gh_pages` branch in this repo
+* build the site: `rake build`
+* publish to the `gh_pages` branch on https://github.com/buddycloud/buddycloud.com repo: `rake publish`
+* view the updates on buddycloud.com